Ameliasks/dms1_blog/posts/eighth-blog-post.md

 After comparison and deliberation, I have chosen the pink / turquoise complimentary palette.
 I thought that the contrast and vibrancy of this palette was slightly better than the others.

-Moving forward, after completing the rest of the icons, I will further rework the colours and contrast of the icons after seeing the whole suite.
+I will further rework the colours and contrast of the icons after completing the whole suite.